242 FW 3

 (1) Notifies the employee in writing within 21 days of determining the STS,

-(2) Notifies the employee’s Project Leader/Facility Manager/Supervisor in writing of the audiogram findings, and
+(2) Notifies the employee’s Project Leader/supervisor in writing of the audiogram findings, and

-B. The employee must meet with his/her Project Leader/Facility Manager/Supervisor to discuss the issue with their audiogram.
+B. The employee must meet with his/her Project Leader/supervisor to discuss the issue with their audiogram.

-(1) Contact the Regional Safety Office to discuss the issue with the employee’s audiogram, and
+(1) Contact the Regional/HQ Safety office to discuss the issue with the employee’s audiogram, and